18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 ## Site Removal
 **GSA Website Manager** who fail to address deficiencies within 90 days of disablement will have their site removed from the GSA Pages ATO boundary and the site will be deleted.
 - Deleting a site removes the published site from the [cloud.gov Pages Platform](https://pages.cloud.gov) and from the dashboards of all site users.
 This will bring the entire site offline and make it inaccessible for users.
-- A Site Removal letter will be issued to **GSA Website Manager** indicating that the site is no longer authorized to operate.
+- A Site Removal letter will be issued by the **GSA Pages System Owner** to **GSA Website Manager** indicating that the site is no longer authorized to operate.

 ## Incident Response
 **In the event of a security incident:**